This post may contain affiliate links. For more information, please see our affiliate policy.

 Instructions

-- Preheat oven to 350 degrees.
+• Preheat oven to 350 degrees.
 Line 2 baking sheets with parchment paper or silicone mats.
-In a medium bowl, whisk together flour, baking soda, baking powder, and salt.
+In a medium bowl, sift together flour, baking powder, and salt.
+Set aside.

-- In a standing mixer fit with the paddle attachment on medium speed, or with an electric mixer, beat butter, white sugar and brown sugar together.
-Add eggs and vanilla.
+• In a standing mixer fit with the paddle attachment on medium speed, or with an electric mixer, beat butter, brown sugar and granulated sugar together until mixture is smooth (not gritty when you rub between your thumb and finger).

-- Bake until the edges are lightly browned, about 12 to 15 minutes.
+• Bake cookies until they start to brown around the edges, about 10 to 15 minutes.
 Cool 5 minutes on baking sheet before transferring to a rack to cool completely.

 Notes